pulab/EHT-scope/README.md

 # EHT-scope
 **Engineered heart tissue imaging platform with acquisition and analysis software**

 The platform is designed to image engineered heart tissues suspended on flexible posts in a 24 well dish.
-The posts can be purchased from: https://dinabios.com/tools/ Silicon Rack C0001w.

 * EHT-scope: instructions and schematics to build the imaging platform and install software.
 * Code: EHT-controller: code for arduino, which runs the imaging platform focus and lights.